SomeGuy6858/CleverVideoDownloader/README.md

   ffmpeg will come packaged within the precompiled folder, however I encourage you to go to their official website and install it yourself, https://www.ffmpeg.org/

+  You will also need an application like winrar or 7zip to extract all compressed files